scunden/empower-th/README.md

 <img src="reports/images/shap-example.png" alt="mean-shap" width="500"/>

 * **Phase 3**: I then ran a series of tests using both my flexible frameworks to find an optimal configuration of data pre processing.
 However, this can be expanded to tell a multitude of other aspects, such as feature selection, engineering, model selection and so on.
-The basic test I ran below reveals that the most impactful selection of data pre processing, does not require feature scaling:
+The basic test I ran below reveals that the most impactful selection of data pre processing, does not require feature reduction:

 <img src="reports/images/approach-test.png" alt="mean-shap" width="500"/>